FelixDavidson/contributors.md/README.md

   <br>Link To it [Here](https://github.com/PyGithub/PyGithub)

 ### OS Module
-  OS Module is used to iterate through the folders in your directory.
-And to find the templates to render (.rpy files).
+  OS Module is used to iterate through the folders in your directory and to find the templates to render (.rpy files).

 ### SYS Module
   SYS Module performs the sys.exit(Error_Code) function.

 ### ArgParse Module
-  For parsing the commandline arguments for Github Authentication and name of Repository.
+  ArgParse Module is used for parsing the commandline arguments for Github Authentication and name of Repository.

 ## Usage
     pip install PyGithub